Mental Health First Aid

 Learn how to handle a crisis

-Mental Health First Aid for Adults
+Mental Health First Aid Adult

 A person you know could be experiencing a mental illness or crisis.
 You can help them.
-You are more likely to encounter someone – a friend, family member, coworker, neighbor or member of the community – in an emotional or mental crisis than someone having a heart attack.
-Mental Health First Aid teaches a 5-step action plan to offer initial help to people with the signs and symptoms of a mental illness or crisis and demonstrates how to connect them with the appropriate professional, peer, social or self-help care.
-Anyone can take the 8-hour Mental Health First Aid course – first responders, students, teachers, leaders of faith communities, human resources professionals and caring citizens.
-Take the course, save a life, strengthen your community.
+You are more likely to encounter someone – a friend, family member, coworker, neighbor, or member of the community – in an emotional or mental crisis than someone having a heart attack.
+Mental Health First Aid teaches a 5-step action plan to offer initial help to people with the signs and symptoms of a mental illness or crisis and demonstrates how to connect them with the appropriate professional, peer, social, or self-help care.
+Anyone can take the 8-hour Mental Health First Aid course – first responders, students, teachers, leaders of faith communities, human resources professionals, and caring citizens.
+Take the course, save a life, and strengthen your community.

-Mental Health First Aid for Those Working with Youth
+Mental Health First Aid Youth